invok3/parmesan/README.md

 ### Running

 1. Build the project
-2. Ensure the `modules/` directory with compiled DLLs is next to the executable
+2. Ensure the `modules/` directory with compiled DLLs is next to the executable (CMake handles this automatically)
 3. Run the Flutter app

 ## How to Edit This Project